top of page

 Hormone Testing

-Not a basic panel, but a deep look at your full hormonal picture: androgens, oestrogen, progesterone, cortisol, thyroid, insulin, and metabolic markers.
+Not a basic panel, but a deep look at your full hormonal picture: androgens, estrogen, progesterone, cortisol, thyroid, insulin, and metabolic markers.

 The DUTCH Test

 This dried urine hormone test is one of the most powerful tools available in functional medicine.
-It shows not just your hormone levels but how your body metabolises those hormones — information that standard blood tests simply cannot provide, and that is essential for designing an effective treatment protocol.
+It shows not just your hormone levels but how your body metabolizes those hormones.
+This information is essential for designing an effective treatment protocol.

 Hormone Replacement Therapy

-Where indicated, bioidentical hormones to restore balance precisely, guided by your test results.
-Not guesswork.
-Not a standard prescription.
-A protocol built around your unique hormonal profile.
+Where indicated, bioidentical hormones restore balance precisely, guided by your test results.
+This is not guesswork.
+It is not a standard prescription.
+It is a protocol built around your unique hormonal profile.

 Peptide Therapy